EXPECTATION IS EVERYTHING: How Changing Your Mindset Can End Self-Sabotage

 He mentions it because not feeling well is an anomaly to him.
 Bad feelings are unfamiliar to him.

-However I didn't become fully aware of this in a way that I could verbalize it until I read a book by Gary John Bishop called Stop Doing That Shit: End Self-Sabotage and Demand Your Life Back.
+I didn't become fully aware of my resentment in a way that I could verbalize until I read a book by Gary John Bishop called Stop Doing That Shit: End Self-Sabotage and Demand Your Life Back.

-He breaks it down to the "Three Saboteurs'"- one overarching limiting belief about three main categories: yourself, people, and the world.
+He breaks it down to the "Three Saboteurs" - one overarching limiting belief about three main categories:

 This book is helpful for that reason; the categorization of limiting beliefs.